 Rightsurvey offer a swift and efficient service at some of the lowest prices available in the UK.

-These budget surveys are less detailed than RICS Homebuyers reports, and were originally developed to help sellers identify defects prior to putting their properties on the market.
-However they are now mostly commissioned by purchasers who want more information than provided by their lender’s mortgage valuation (which only assesses the property’s market value).
+Originally developed to help sellers identify defects prior to putting their properties on the market, they are now mostly commissioned by purchasers who want more information than provided by their lender’s mortgage valuation (which only assesses the property’s market value).